Country Meets City at the EKKA

 The Ekka Grand Parade now.

-The Ekka has always been a big part in the lives of the owners of Merino Country, Kerrie & Mal, who before they even met, would make the yearly trek to the big smoke of Brisbane from their hometowns of Richmond & Jandowae to catch up their mates and what was going on in Agriculture (before the days of mobile phones & social media etc).
+The Ekka has always been a big part in the lives of the owners of Merino Country, Kerrie & Mal, who before they even met, would make the yearly trek to the big smoke of Brisbane from their hometowns of Richmond & Jandowae to catch up with their mates and what was going on in Agriculture (before the days of mobile phones & social media etc).

 Owners of Merino Country, Kerrie & Mal, at the EKKA!

 Merino Country first exhibited at the Ekka in 1994 in the John Reid Pavilion and then afterwards, every year in the Sheep & Wool Pavilion with so many other fabulous wool products from other small businesses.
-Kerrie would drive down from North West Qld (about 18hrs) in her Suburu Brumby Ute loaded with Meirno stock!
-In 1997 & 1998, Kerrie organised the Wool Parades with her themes of Spinning Yarns followed Sheep Dreams, working with performers, artists and models to showcase the new fabrics & uses for wool, entertaining whilst educating the public of the benefits of wearing this amazing natural fibre.
+Kerrie would drive down from North West Qld (about 18hrs) in her Suburu Brumby Ute loaded with Merino stock!
+In 1997 & 1998, Kerrie organised the Wool Parades with her themes of Spinning Yarns followed by Sheep Dreams, working with performers, artists and models to showcase the new fabrics & uses for wool, entertaining whilst educating the public of the benefits of wearing this amazing natural fibre.

 The Sunday Mail, August 1997